 Bacteria in your gut ferment carbohydrate food (fibre) that you can not digest.
 This produces short-chain fatty acids like butyrate and propionate that stimulate the growth of healthy gut cells in the small intestine.
-Short-chain fatty acids also prevent the growth of cells in the colon thereby helping to prevent cancer.
+Short-chain fatty acids also prevent the growth of unhealthy cells in the colon.

 Your gut is a hollow tube made to let nutrients your body needs out of the tube and into your blood.
 Your gut is also meant to keep things like toxins and bad micro-organisms (germs) in the gut to be excreted.

 The gut contain 70 to 80 percent of the immune cells in your body.
 The immune cells form a layer within your gut called gut-gut-associated lymphoid tissue (GALT).
 Your microbiome has an important impact on the make-up and function of your GALT.

 Your good bacteria in your microbiota also help resist the bad micro-organisms or germs from invading and causing illness.

 What happens when your microbiome is disrupted?